boukedijkstra/laravel-vue-project/README.md

 ## Laravel-vue-project

 A practise project from 2020 to get some experience with the laravel framework and Vue components.
-It's far from finished and I'm sure it's full of bugs but I just wanted to try out these frameworks.
+It's far from finished and I'm sure there are bugs but I just wanted to try out these frameworks.
+It's (the beginning of) a boat maintenance app, to keep track of jobs and repairs on different boats.

 <p align="center"><img src="https://res.cloudinary.com/dtfbvvkyp/image/upload/v1566331377/laravel-logolockup-cmyk-red.svg" width="400"></p>